Hillside Construction

 Understanding Hillside Sites

 Before discussing what you build on a hillside, you need to understand what you're building on.
-The site conditions - slope, soil, groundwater, fill history - determine the foundation system, the grading strategy, the equipment plan, and ultimately the cost.
-On a flat lot, site conditions are usually predictable.
-On a hillside, they're the single largest variable in the project.
+The site conditions (slope, soil, groundwater, fill history) determine the foundation system, the grading strategy, the equipment plan, and ultimately the cost.
+On a flat lot, site conditions are usually predictable, but on a hillside they become the single largest variable in the project.

 What the Slope Creates

-Gradient isn't just a number on a topographic map.
+Slope percentage is more than a number on the grading plans.
 It determines what equipment can access the site, what foundation system is required, how much material needs to be moved, and how long the project takes.
 Two lots on the same street with similar square footage can have completely different construction costs based on slope alone.

 At 15-20% slope, conventional equipment can typically reach the building pad, grading operations are manageable, and standard foundation systems may work depending on soil conditions.
-At 30-40% slope, equipment access becomes the primary constraint - you're cutting access roads into the hillside with excavators, working with skid steers and bobcats in tight conditions, and the foundation system almost certainly requires caissons or piles drilled to bedrock.
-Beyond 45% slope, you're in territory where the site development alone - before any structure goes up - can exceed the cost of the house itself.
+At 30-40% slope, equipment access becomes the primary constraint.
+You're cutting access roads into the hillside with excavators, working with skid steers and bobcats in tight conditions, and the foundation system almost certainly requires caissons or piles drilled to bedrock.
+Beyond 45% slope, the site development alone can exceed the cost of the house itself before any structure goes up.

 Geology and Soil Conditions

-LA's hillside communities sit on a range of geological formations, and the subsurface conditions vary dramatically - sometimes across a single property.
+LA's hillside communities sit on a range of geological formations, and the subsurface conditions vary dramatically, sometimes within a single property.
 What's under the surface determines everything about the foundation, and you often don't know the full picture until you're in the ground.

 The conditions that drive hillside construction decisions in Los Angeles generally fall into several categories: